SruthiAelay/SruthiAelay.github.io/README.md

  In Project 1, we'll take the opportunity to showcase our professional identity by deploying a website on Github.
 This website will serve as a virtual resume, presenting our skills, experiences, and achievements.
 To make it visually appealing and functional, we'll leverage various front-end technologies such as HTML, CSS, and JavaScript.
 This project not only focuses on the technical aspects but also incorporates non-technical elements, ensuring a well-rounded and comprehensive representation of our capabilities.
 It's a chance to create an impressive online presence that reflects both our expertise and personality.

- Link to Lab2 code : [https://github.com/SruthiAelay/SruthiAelay.github.io/tree/main](https://github.com/SruthiAelay/SruthiAelay.github.io/tree/main)
+ Link to Project code : [https://github.com/SruthiAelay/SruthiAelay.github.io/tree/main](https://github.com/SruthiAelay/SruthiAelay.github.io/tree/main)

  For this Project i have downloaded Resume themed bootstrap from [https://bootstrapmade.com/bootstrap-resume-cv-templates/](https://bootstrapmade.com/bootstrap-resume-cv-templates/) where in i have added and made changed according to the needs of my Resume and portfolio.
 It includes, my name, Photo, Educational and Experience background along with Projects.
 I have also included a link to previous lab's, Hackathons overview.